coderefinery/data-visualization-python/content/organizing-projects.md

 We need to learn how to share notebooks.
 At the minimum we need to share them with our future selves (backup and reproducibility).

-- You can enter a URL, GitHub repo or username, or GIST ID in [`nbviewer`](https://nbviewer.jupyter.org/) and view a rendered Jupyter notebook
+- You can enter a URL, GitHub repo or username, or GIST ID in [`nbviewer`](https://nbviewer.jupyter.org/) and view a rendered Jupyter Notebook
 - Read the Docs can render Jupyter Notebooks via the [nbsphinx package](https://nbsphinx.readthedocs.io/)
 - [Binder](https://mybinder.org/) creates live notebooks based on a GitHub repository (more about this later)